The Drivers of Brand Loyalty May Surprise You

-The committed have a more intense, involved relationship to the brand.
-They are more likely to have an emotional attachment, to receive self-expressive benefits and to have a use experience that goes beyond merely functional benefits.
-They are also more likely to be brand supporters, even telling others about the brand and its use experience.
+The committed have a more intense, involved relationship with the brand.
+They are more likely to have an emotional attachment, to receive self-expressive benefits and to have a user experience that goes beyond merely functional benefits.
+They are also more likely to be brand supporters, even telling others about the brand and its user experience.
 For some high-involvement products, a brand should aspire to have a committed group.

 How do these groups differ with respect to what drives their formation and nurtures them over time?
 From the Prophet study, indicators of the two loyalty types and five potential drivers of loyalty were identified.
 The extent to which each of these five indicators impacted (explained variation in) the two levels of loyalty were explored statistically.

 The “satisfied” group was represented by the phrase, “one of my favorite brands,” which reflects satisfaction and a lack of motivation to change to another brand.
 The “committed” group was represented by the phrase, “I can’t imagine living without,” which suggests there is a functional or emotional attachment that is so intense that the absence of the brand would be upsetting.

 There are five variables that have been uncovered to be potential drivers of brand loyalty; several have multiple indicators that are combined.
 These variables are: